 Cost Of Goods Sold or COGS tracking is a feature within Link My Books that allows you to keep a track of the cost of the units sold during any given settlement period.

 Section 1 - How the COGS feature works

-We then take your landed product costs (which you input - more on that in the next step) and use those to calculate the total value of all of the units sold during a given settlement - your cost of goods sold.
+We use your landed product costs which you input on the product costs page to calculate the monetary value of each of the products sold during a given settlement.

 The bill will always balance off to zero as all we are doing is deducting the COGS figure from an asset account and adding the same figure to a direct costs account - so moving the value from an asset to a direct cost so to speak.

 Section 2 - How to set up and turn on the COGS feature